Kirupanandhan/Color-Conversion/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step1:
+Read the image using cv2.imread()
 <br>

 ### Step2:
+convert the BGR image to HSV and HSV to BGR using cv2.cvtColor() and display it using imshow()
 <br>

 ### Step3:
+split the BGR image using image[:,:,0] like array or cv2.split()
 <br>

 ### Step4:
+merge the image using cv2.merge() and display it using imshow()
 <br>

 ### Step5:
+close the window using cv2.waitKey() and cv2.destroyAllWindows()
 <br>

 ## Program: